Germany looks for budget fix as steel firms bemoan loss of confidence

-BERLIN/FRANKFURT, Nov 23 (Reuters) - Germany's coalition hunkered down to fix a budget crisis with Chancellor Olaf Scholz telling party members behind closed doors that the government may lift borrowing limits and steel firms on Thursday warning of a "big loss of confidence" for investment.
+BERLIN/FRANKFURT, Nov 23 (Reuters) - Germany's coalition hunkered down to fix a budget crisis, with Chancellor Olaf Scholz telling party members behind closed doors the government may lift borrowing limits, while steel firms on Thursday warned of a "big loss of confidence" for investment.

-Scholz's three-way coalition is reeling from a court ruling last week that wiped 60 billion euros ($65 billion) from the budget at a stroke and forced it to freeze most new spending commitments, delaying talks on the 2024 budget.
+Scholz's three-way coalition is reeling from a court ruling last week that wiped 60 billion euros ($65 billion) from the budget and forced it to freeze most new spending commitments, delaying talks on the 2024 budget.

-The verdict has sparked warnings that growth in the already shaky economy could get dragged down next year, with the Macroeconomic Policy Institute on Thursday predicting Germany could be headed for a winter recession.
+The verdict has sparked warnings that growth in the already shaky economy could get dragged down next year, with Germany's IMK economic institute predicting the country could be headed for a winter recession.

 The constitutional court ruling, which blocked the government from repurposing unused pandemic funds for green projects and industry support, has raised fears over the future competitiveness of German firms and the loss of jobs abroad.

-The crisis could hobble the wider European economy, according to the Paris-based Organisation for Economic Cooperation and Development (OECD).
+The crisis could hobble the wider European economy, said the Paris-based Organisation for Economic Cooperation and Development (OECD).

 "If there is less investment and spending in Germany over the next few years because there is less money available, this will inevitably have an impact on the EU economy," the head of the OECD's Germany desk Robert Grundke told Reuters.